ingram1107/zettel-notes/lit/@Marshall2015.md

 industry amid deepen climate crisis, strengthen diplomatic options, and deny India opportunities.

+**Note**: Another reason for China to keep good relationship with Pakistan is to have access to the Iran-Pakistan and Caspitan oil piplines in order to secure its energy supply.

 India and Pakistan have a deep history of conflicts which includes 4 wars (1947, 1965, 1971, and 1999) due to deep hatred towards each other, which is exaggerated by the possession of nuclear weapon by both side.
 Indian strategy is